Sailing: 'It's going to be dangerous' - A sneak preview into Team New Zealand's secret America's Cup weapon

 "We are supposed to be a step ahead, not a step behind," de Nora says.

 The Swiss-Italian businessman has waited a long time to see the America's Cup defended in New Zealand.
-It has consumed his life since he met Dalton 16 years ago after the disastrous 31st America's Cup in Auckland which saw Team NZ, plagued by dramatic gear failures, lose against Alinghi.
+It has consumed his life since he met Dalton 16 years ago after the disappointing 31st America's Cup in Auckland which saw Team NZ, plagued by dramatic gear failures, lose to Alinghi.

 Apart from wanting to win the Cup, de Nora sees the event as a boost for New Zealand.
 It is a "no brainer", he says, that the lead-up to the event will bring in hundreds of millions of dollars of net money to the economy, including local and central government.